boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 being backed by `temporal_rs`.

-For its part, `temporal_rs` is shaping up to be a proper Rust date/time library that can be used to implement temporal in a JavaScript engine or for general usage purposes.
+For its part, `temporal_rs` is shaping up to be a proper Rust date/time library that can be used to implement Temporal in a JavaScript engine, and even support general date/time use cases.

 Let's take a look at Temporal: it's JavaScript API, it's Rust API in `temporal_rs`, and how `temporal_rs` supports implementing the